-Consumer goods research is driven by a deep desire to understand human behaviour.
-A great challenge when so often we don’t know why we do things.
+Consumer and retail research is still driven by a deep desire to understand human behaviour.
+A great challenge when so often we don’t know ourselves why we do things.

-Instinct and reason also monitors 16 trends that are affecting the bottom line of businesses right now and over the next 5 years.
+We monitor 16 trends that are affecting the bottom line of businesses.
 These insights provide context to all we do.

-In a recent project looking at a fitness product for over 55 year olds a series of focus group discussions revealed a strong preference for the product based on the promise of becoming re-energised.
-The subsequent marketing experiment revealed the key driver to be the body sculpture benefit.
-Over 55s didn’t want to tell us how much this mattered in a social setting – it was only revealed through the use of discrete choice modelling.
+In a recent project looking at a fitness product for those over 55 years, a series of focus group discussions revealed a strong preference for the product based on the promise of becoming re-energised.
+However, our choice model experiment revealed the key driver to be the body sculpture benefit!
+Over 55s didn’t want to tell us how much this mattered in a social setting – it was only revealed through the use of sophisticated modelling.

 Our clients get the benefit of us not forgetting our roots – our needs – which ultimately still drive product choices even in the face of radical technological change driving expectations in ‘how’ we shop.